avolon42x/gitbook/was_ist_change_und_transformation.md

-# Was ist Change und Transformation {#was-ist-change-und-transformation}
+# Was ist Organizational Change  {#was-ist-change-und-transformation}